 \section{Introduction}

-Artificial neural networks have proven to be a successful family of models in several domains, including, but not limited to, computer vision~\cite{he2015deep}, natural language processing~\cite{gpt}, and solving problems at the human level with reinforcement learning~\cite{mnih2015human}.
+Artificial neural networks have proven to be a successful family of models in several domains, including, but not limited to, computer vision~\cite{he2015deep}, natural language processing~\cite{gpt}, solving problems at the human level with reinforcement learning~\cite{mnih2015human}, {and biosignal processing in medicine~\cite{kumar2022biosignals}}.
 This success is attributed largely to their ability to learn useful feature representations~\cite{goodfellow2016deep} without additional effort for input signals preparation.
 However, training large deep learning models requires extensive amounts of data, which can be costly to prepare, especially when human annotation is needed~\cite{bai2021selfsupervised,kim2022did}.

-High-quality image representations can be acquired without relying on explicitly labeled data by utilizing self-supervised learning (SSL).
-A self-supervised model is trained once on a large dataset without labels and then transferred to different downstream tasks.
+High-quality image representations can be acquired without relying on explicitly labeled data by utilizing Self-supervised learning (SSL).
+A Self-supervised model is trained once on a large dataset without labels and then transferred to different downstream tasks.
 Initially, self-supervised methods addressed well-defined pretext tasks, such as predicting rotation~\cite{gidaris2018unsupervised} or determining patch position~\cite{doersch2015unsupervised}.
 Recent studies in SSL proposed contrastive methods of learning representations that remain invariant when subjected to various data augmentations~\cite{he2020momentum,chen2020simple,chen2021exploring} leading to impressive results that have greatly diminished the disparity with representations learned in a supervised way~\cite{caron2021emerging}.

 Nevertheless, contrastive methods may perform poorly when a particular downstream task relies on features affected by augmentation~\cite{xiao2020whatshouldnotbecontrastive}.
 For example, color jittering can result in a representation space invariant to color shifts, which would be detrimental to the task of flower classification (see Figure~\ref{fig:latent_spaces}).
 Without prior knowledge of possible downstream tasks, this effect is hard to mitigate in contrastive learning~\cite{tian2020makes,xiao2020whatshouldnotbecontrastive}.
 Solutions for retaining information about used data augmentations in the feature extractor representation include forcing it explicitly with a modified training scheme~\cite{xiao2020whatshouldnotbecontrastive,lee2021improving,xie2022whatshouldbeequivariant}, or by preparing a feature extractor to be adapted to a specific downstream task, e.g., with hypernetworks~\cite{chavhan2023amortised}.
 However, these approaches often involve significant modifications either to the contrastive model architecture~\cite{xiao2020whatshouldnotbecontrastive}, training procedure~\cite{lee2021improving,xie2022whatshouldbeequivariant}, or costly training of additional models~\cite{chavhan2023amortised}.